The Ins & Outs to Deer Hunting Success

 Hinge Cutting

 The last land-altering method is that of hinge cutting.
 I’m sure many of you are familiar with hinge cutting and its many benefits in the deer woods.
-Along with providing great cover and possible bedding for deer, deer hunting successhinge cutting can be used to block off your entry into the property.
+Along with providing great cover and possible bedding for deer, hinge cutting can be used to block off your entry into the property.
 Hinge cutting the act of cutting a small immature tree halfway through and pushing it into the desired spot.
 If done correctly the tree can even stay alive and continue producing forage horizontally.
 This is an extremely popular method among outdoorsman and is a fantastic way to block yourself off from a whitetail’s view.

 These ideas have all dealt with changing the ground around you to ensure proper entry and exits.
 Now, what can you personally change in your own strategy to help with this?